-Chemistry is a wide-ranging science concerned with the synthesis, structures, dynamics, properties and transformations of all types of materials – organic, inorganic and biological.
+Chemistry is a wide-ranging science concerned with matter at the atomic and molecular scale.
+Important facets are synthesis, structure, microscopic mechanisms, properties, analysis and transformations of all types of materials.

-Chemists are a constant source of innovation: it is hard to imagine any product introduced in recent times that did not require the creative efforts of a chemist at some stage.
-Chemistry also underpins the conceptual framework and methodology of biochemistry and molecular medicine, and is at the heart of many major industrial activities.
+Chemists are a constant source of innovation: it is hard to imagine any product introduced in recent times that did not require the creative efforts of a chemist.
+Chemistry underpins the conceptual framework and methodology of biochemistry and molecular medicine, and is at the heart of many major industries.

 Chemistry at Oxford

-The department has an unrivalled track record in protecting and commercialising the innovative work of research staff.
-Tens of millions of pounds has been raised for the University as a result of spin-out activities from research carried out by Oxford chemists.
+The department has an unrivalled track record in commercialising the innovative work of research staff, which has raised millions of pounds for the University.

-As the central scientific subject, Chemistry provides an excellent opportunity for the development of your critical faculties and intellect, and also instils a variety of important transferable skills that will serve you well whatever your subsequent choice of career.
-Typically about 55% of our Chemistry graduates go on to do research or further study.
-Others enter professions such as accountancy, banking and actuarial work, as well as manufacturing, IT and education.
-The Royal Society of Chemistry provides further information about careers using chemistry at www.rsc.org.
-Recent Chemistry graduates include a management consultant, a market research analyst, and a scientist.
+Chemistry provides an excellent opportunity for the development of your critical faculties and intellect, and also instils important transferable skills that will serve you well whatever your subsequent choice of career.
+About 55% of our Chemistry graduates go on to do research or further study.
+Others enter professions such as publishing and marketing, banking and finance, manufacturing, IT, law and teaching.

 Year 4: Extended terms